cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rules-lists/manage-lists.md

 1. Select **Delete**.

-1. In the confirmation dialog, select **Delete** to confirm the operation.
+1. In the confirmation dialog, select **Delete** to complete the operation.

 The **Lists** card displays the updated collection of lists.